merdanaslan/jupiter-perps-anchor-idl-parsing/src/examples/notes.md

 4. Testing and verification with actual event data

 These interpretations are not explicitly documented in the IDL itself, as the IDL only defines the data structure but not the semantic meaning of enum values.

+1. add limit support
+2. add preswap/postswap support
+3. display more values to open positions
+4. add the liquidation support if not already there